Policy Watch

 The benefit's underuse isn't an indictment of CHWs.
 It's an indictment of the system around them.
 A 2026 JAMA Network Open analysis on strengthening Community Health Worker and Promotora workforce capacity reinforces what frontline organizations have said for a decade: this is essential workforce, it is overwhelmingly women of color, and it is chronically underpaid.

 There is a quiet through-line here that FQHC leaders should name out loud: a benefit reaching fewer than 6,000 of 15 million beneficiaries is not the workforce's failure.
 It is a policy failure that the workforce has been asked to carry.
-AB 403 is the smallest plausible step toward changing that.
+A future AB 403-style transparency bill remains the smallest plausible step toward changing that.

-If you lead an FQHC, sit on a board, or represent the CHW workforce, here is the calendar that matters:
+If you lead an FQHC, sit on a board, or represent the CHW workforce, the operating question is no longer whether AB 403 clears a floor deadline.
+It is how to preserve the useful parts of the bill for the next policy window.

-- **CHW Medi-Cal rate** — Watch the May Revision and any fall budget proposals for an actual rate increase.
-AB 403 makes the case but is not itself a rate change.
+- **CHW Medi-Cal rate** — Watch budget and trailer-bill language for an actual rate increase.
+Transparency language makes the case but is not itself a rate change.

 - **Site-level prep** — Audit your current CHW/ECM billing this quarter.
 Is your ECM team billing CHW services as a distinct code where appropriate?
 Are pharmacy and dental sites taking advantage of the 2024 expansion?
-Are you tracking patient language and ethnicity in a way that will hold up when DHCS publishes its first disaggregated dataset?
+Are you tracking patient language and ethnicity in a way that would hold up if DHCS eventually publishes a disaggregated dataset?

 A benefit that reaches fewer than 6,000 of 15 million people is not a benefit.
-It's a promise California made and then quietly stopped checking on.
-AB 403 forces the check.
+It is a promise California made and then quietly stopped checking on.
+AB 403 did not survive, but the check still has to happen.

 Sources

 - AB 403 Bill Text — Medi-Cal: community health worker services — California Legislature, 2025-2026 Session.
-Would require DHCS to publish an annual analysis of CHW benefit utilization starting July 1, 2027.
+Would have required DHCS to publish an annual analysis of CHW benefit utilization starting July 1, 2027 if enacted.

 - Assemblymember Liz Ortega Introduces AB 403 to Shine a Light on Gaps in Access to CHW Medi-Cal Services — Latino Coalition for a Healthy California, March 12, 2025.
 Source for the <6,000 of 15M beneficiaries stat; under $1M reimbursed (DHCS disclosure to Assembly Health Committee).